invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/UnifiedAuditLog.rst

 .. note::

-  Important note reading the StartDate and EndDate variables.
+  **Important note** regarding the StartDate and EndDate variables.

-  - When you don't specify a timestamp the script will automatically default to
+- When you don't specify a timestamp the script will automatically default to midnight 00:00 that day

-  - When you specifiy a timestamp it will be converted to that timestamp in UTC
+- When you specifiy a timestamp it will be converted to that timestamp in UTC (example 2023-01-01 08:15:00 will become 2023-01-01 06:15:00 if your local timezone is UTC+2)
 - If you want to specify date and time without conversion use the ISO 8601 + UTC timeformat (example 2023-01-01T08:15:00Z) This will acquire data from January 1st 2023 from a quarter past 8 in the morning until the specified end date.